Gastroesophageal reflux disease

 Treatment is intended to reduce the reflux, stop the harmful effect by reducing stomach acid, improve the way food gets through to the stomach, and protect the walls of the esophagus.

 For mild cases, lifestyle changes (such as avoiding certain foods), elevating the head of your bed, and taking over-the-counter medication may be enough to reduce symptoms.
-Health care professionals may recommend herbs, such as DGL-licorice (Glycyrrhiza glabra), for their soothing properties.
-Prescription medicines may be recommended also.
+Health care professionals may prescribe medications or recommend herbs, such as DGL-licorice (Deglychyrrhizinated Glycyrrhiza glabra), for their soothing properties.

 Changing certain habits can go a long way to relieving or preventing symptoms of GERD: